11 Ways To Positively Stand Out During a Job Interview

 2. Wear bold colors

 Arrive early to compose yourself before walking into the building.
 Listen to music and practice proper breathing techniques to help you relax and improve your mindset.
-Read over your notes and questions as well as the answers you'll present to the interviewer.
+Read over your notes, questions and answers you'll present to the interviewer.
 Use your notes to formulate your questions and responses to the interviewer.
 This approach helps you showcase your experience and can increase your chances of getting hired.

 4. Showcase your strengths and areas for improvement